Barycentric-alignment and reconstruction loss minimization for domain generalization: THEORETICAL ANALYSIS AND PROPOSED METHOD

-Since the last term in Theorem \ref{theorem: 1} and its extension, Corollary \ref{cor: 1} is independent of both the representation function $f$ and the labeling function $g$, and the third term in Corollary \ref{cor: 1} is intractable due to its dependence on unseen domain, we thus focus on designing $f$ and $g$ to minimize the first and second terms in Corollary \ref{cor: 1}
+As the last term in (\ref{eq: cor1}) of Corollary \ref{COR: 1} is independent of both the representation function $f$ and the labeling function $g$, and the third and fifth terms are intractable due to their dependence on unseen domain, we focus on designing $f$, $\psi$ and $g$ to minimize the first, second, and fourth terms in (\ref{eq: cor1}) of Corollary \ref{COR: 1}.

-Following previous work \citep{albuquerque2019generalizing,ben2007analysis,ben2010theory}, we optimize the first term by training $f$ together with $g$ using a standard cross-entropy (CE) loss, such that the empirical classification risk on seen domains is minimized.
+Following previous works \cite{albuquerque2019generalizing,ben2010theory, ben2007analysis}, we optimize the first term by training $f$ together with $g$ using a standard cross-entropy (CE) loss, such that the empirical classification risk on seen domains is minimized.
 The classification loss function can be written as: